 John Turner Peel (1821-1896)

-John Peel worked at Wharncliffe Silkstone for many years, later succeeding John Platts as manager, Peel who lived at Park House Wortley was the certificated manager until 1886 when he retired from that role.
+John Peel worked at Wharncliffe Silkstone for many years, later succeeding John Platts as manager, Peel who lived at Park House Wortley was the certificated manager from 1873 until 1886 when he retired from that role.
 He also served as President of the Wharncliffe branch of the West Riding of Yorkshire Miners Permanent Relief Fund.
 In a letter to a local newspaper he gave a useful indication of the responsibilities of the manager:

 “The public appear to expect that it is the business of the manager to see personally after every detail in the working of his colliery.
 If he were six men in one he might possibly accomplish it; as it is, he cannot do anything of the kind.
 The Act of Parliament provides that the entire management of a mine above and below ground, shall be entrusted to one person.
 The mine may comprise any number of separate pits, extensive workshops, and machinery, and the general management of a huge concern.